Brake Pedal Definition and Meaning

 You might not realize that the brake pedal does more than just stop your car—it’s a key part of your vehicle’s safety system.

-When you press it, you’re activating a complex hydraulic system that spreads pressure evenly to each brake, making sure you stop smoothly and safely.
+When you press it, you activate a complex hydraulic system that evenly distributes pressure to each brake, ensuring smooth and safe stopping.

 Knowing how this works can make you a safer driver and help you take better care of your car.